izadoraxamorim/izadoraxamorim/README.md

 - 👋 Hi, I’m @izadoraxamorim
 - 👀 I’m interested in technology, development, engineering and design.
 - 🌱 I’m currently learning JavaScript, CSS, HTML, MySQL and Git.
-- 📫 You can follow me on instagram @izadoraamorim_ and X @backkandforth.
+- 📫 You can follow me on instagram @izadoraamorim_.

 <!---
 izadoraxamorim/izadoraxamorim is a ✨ special ✨ repository because its `README.md` (this file) appears on your GitHub profile.